jazzytomato/jazzytomato.github.io/_posts/2016-2-17-hacking-tinder.md

 ### Hack

 Open the Tinder app, and log in.
 Now your mitmproxy console might go crazy because the app is about to redownload everything that it needs, including the pictures.
 We want to find our list of matches.
 Tinder poll their API every second to get the updated content, this is done via a POST request to `https://api.gotinder.com/updates`.
 We can filter the mitmproxy view by pressing <kbd>L</kbd> and then entering a regular expression, [here is a reference of the expressions you can use](http://docs.mitmproxy.org/en/stable/features/filters.html "filter expression reference").
-Here I want to filter by url so I use `~u` followed by the regexp.
+Here I want to filter by URL so I use `~u` followed by the regexp.

 {% highlight bash %}
 ~u /.*(tinder).*(update).*/